wp-plugins/xili-tidy-tags/readme.txt

 **Template tags** are provided to enrich the theme and display sub-selection of tags.
 Through the settings admin UI, it is possible to assign to a tag one or more groups (by instance a french tag to the french language group.
 You can choose different storage policies.

+= New 0.9.5 =
+Add capability management for editors role grouping - and setting -.
+Set by administrator role.
+**0.9.4**
-= New 0.9.4 = When creating tags in post edit UI - this new tag is grouped to default post's lang if xili-language is active and if this tag is not already grouped.
+When creating tags in post edit UI - this new tag is grouped to default post's lang if xili-language is active and if this tag is not already grouped.
 **0.9.2**
 add features to modify kindship of tags group, now allows multiple cloud widgets - see note in [installation](http://wordpress.org/extend/plugins/xili-tidy-tags/installation/).
 **0.9.1**